 From an Investor’s Point of View

-Individuals residing in the city of Toronto, especially the potential buyers are facing a tough time in deciding their future homes.
+Individuals residing in the city of Toronto, especially the potential investors are facing a tough time in deciding their future homes.

 A house is a fully own residence whereas condos require sharing of common areas like the lawn, fence, parking and other common utilities.
 As human beings are obsessed with the thought of individuality, they are choosing houses over condos, but at the same time, the younger generations are going for condos knowing that it is a better investment as in the near future they can gain back ten times more than what they have invested.